vrtmrz/obsidian-livesync/updates.md

   - Fixed: Merging hidden files is also fixed.
   - New Feature: Now we can synchronise automatically after merging conflicts.

+- 0.17.9
+   - Fixed: Conflict merge of internal files is no longer broken.
+   - Improved: Smoother status display inside the editor.

 ### 0.16.0
 - Now hidden files need not be scanned.
 Changes will be detected automatically.
   - If you want it to back to its previous behaviour, please disable `Monitor changes to internal files`.